The Coolest Street Art Around the World

 Hosier Lane is perhaps the primary spot for street art in Melbourne.
 It’s conveniently located next to Federation Square in the heart of the city, which means there are plenty of places to see nearby.

-The lane is essentially an open canvas, it’s constantly changing and any artists can freely add their art over existing pieces!
+The lane is essentially an open canvas, it’s constantly changing and any artists can freely add their art to existing pieces!
 Hosier Lane is undoubtedly one of the best places to see in Melbourne!

 Submission & photo by Tom Stevenson, The Travelling Tom